 And, I got a full-sized mouse to match my large hands.

 I decided to add a little extra protection to the outside of my case.
 This rubbery plastic skin protects the back and sides from scratches while leaving openings for all the buttons and fan intake/outlet.
 It is comfortable to hold and still fits on the stand and (snugly) in the case with the small keyboard.
 There is a lip on the top corners to protect the bumper buttons that takes a little getting used to.

 The power brick included with the ‘Deck is a 45W charger with a 5’ fixed cable.
 I ordered a different model with a longer removable cable.
 The brick is almost exactly the same size, but it has both a USB-A and a PD USB-C port and outputs up to 65W allowing some extra power for peripherals attached to the hub.
 Plus the plug rotates for easier storage.
 Despite the generic Amazon listing both the box and the charger are branded “Ravpower” which was a very popular brand until Amazon delisted the whole brand due to review misbehavior.

-Here are the accessory links again (links are affiliate links):
+Here are the accessory links again (most are affiliate links):

 - 1TB microSD card

 - USB-C Hub with charging passthrough, ethernet, HDMI out, and several USB ports (A and C)

 - Tiny, inexpensive bluetooth keyboard that fits in the bottom of the Valve case